 The Institution is open for Esthetics day program student attendance six hours per day, Tuesday through Saturday from 8:00 a.m. to 2:30 p.m., as illustrated above.
-Students must attend on average a minimum of 24 hours per week, and no more than 35 clock hours per week in order to complete the program in accordance with the Institution's Satisfactory Academic Progress Policy.
+Students must attend on average a minimum of 24 hours per week in order to complete the program in accordance with the Institution's Satisfactory Academic Progress Policy.